yanwenwang24/yanwenwang24/README.md

 # 👋 Hi there, I'm Yanwen Wang

 - 💼 I'm a Post-Doctoral Associate at New York University Abu Dhabi.
-- 🎓 I received my Ph.D. in Sociology from the National University of Singapore.
 - 🔭 I study stratification, demography, and well-being.
 - 🔍️ I'm committed to research transparency.
 - 🐈️ I have a lovely cat named Harvard.